firebus/GUUID/README.md

 ## Using GUID

-* To use GUID you need a unique identifier that will indentify all the UIDs you register.
+* To use GUID you need a unique identifier that will identify all the UIDs you register.
 This ID is also a UID!
 You can use your own, or ask GUID to provide one (if possible, a recycled GUID will be provided!).
-Use the identify end-point to indentify yourself
+Use the identify end-point to identify yourself.

 * To register or unregister a UID with GUID, use the guid endpoint.
 Like identify, you can provide a UID to register, or have GUID provide you with one.